crocoder-dev/web/apps/website/src/content/posts/microservices-are-a-way-to-organize-your-company.md

 Microservices are great, but they are not for everyone.
 And that's perfectly okay.

-Done well, they make teams ship independently, scale easier, break complex systems into more managable domains.
+Done well, they make teams ship independently, scale easier, break complex systems into more manageable domains.
 But if your team structure isn't ready for microservices, you will introduce complexity instead of reducing it.

 The one question I want you to think about before jumping into migrating the entire system to a new architecture is: am I solving a technical problem or an organizational one?